Milliman-PRM/publications/Condition_Recommender/Recommending_Conditions.md

 We want to determine the hyper-parameter values that are most useful for predicting uncoded conditions.
 To accomplish this, we create a tuning dataset which excludes the most recent months of data.
 The hold-out data is analyzed to find conditions coded for the first time in a patient's medical history.
 We trained a variety of models on the tuning dataset with different hyper-parameter values.
 For each model, we use the hold-out data to calculate the percentage of newly coded conditions predicted in each patient's top ten recommendations.
 Using the best performing hyper-parameter values, we then train a final model with all of the available data to make our recommendations.

-This whole tuning process is fast enough to find optimal hyper-parameters for each unique patient population.
+This whole tuning process is fast enough to calibrate hyper-parameters for each unique patient population.

 ## Model Performance